Website /Contact / Inquiries

 In addition, you have a general right to lodge a complaint with the data protection supervisory authority responsible for you.
 The authority responsible for 3D-Tool GmbH & Co KG is the "Landesbeauftragte für den Datenschutz und die Informationsfreiheit Baden-Württemberg".

-If you have any questions or would like to exercise your rights, simply send an e-mail, a fax or a letter to:
+If you have any questions or would like to exercise your rights, simply send an e-mail or a letter to:

 3D-Tool GmbH & Co.
 KG